Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 September 2025 08.54.27 UTC
+- WIB: Sabtu, 6 September 2025 09.59.04 UTC
-- WITA: Sabtu, 6 September 2025 09.54.27 UTC
+- WITA: Sabtu, 6 September 2025 10.59.04 UTC
-- WIT: Sabtu, 6 September 2025 10.54.27 UTC
+- WIT: Sabtu, 6 September 2025 11.59.04 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: motivational
+Kategori: technology